l-przybylka/l-przybylka/README.md

 Now, I'm looking to change my career and fully focus on programming.

-🔭 I have finished my first full-stack project in vanilla JS.
+🔭 I have finished my full-stack project in vanilla JS https://recipes-with-friends.onrender.com/.

-🌱 I’m currently learning REACT and Material UI by buildiing a Watchlist app to save and rate your favourite movies and shows.
+🌱 I’m currently buildiing a Watchlist app to save and rate your favourite movies and shows in REACT and Material UI.

 💬 Ask me about baking sourdough bread.